36th G8 summit: Economy

 A tax on banking institutions, either to ultimately bailout the banks should they fail or as a so-called "Robin Hood tax", a transaction tax which would fuel international aid, was discussed and supported by European countries France and Germany but opposed by the US and Canada, although nothing binding was resolved.

 International relations

 The nuclear programs of Iran and North Korea were criticized by leaders, who expressed concern that they might destabilize their regions.
 Israel too was criticized for its ongoing blockade of the Gaza Strip.
-North Korea was also criticized for the sinking of a South Korean ship.
+North Korea was also criticized for the sinking of a South Korean warship.